Conversation guide for planned giving

-Asking for a legacy gift isn’t about making a pitch—it’s about building a moment of shared reflection and purpose.
-Dr. Russell James reminds us that legacy giving is ultimately a life story decision, not a financial one.
+Asking for a planned gift, such as a legacy gift, isn’t about making a pitch—it’s about building a moment of shared reflection and purpose.
+Here is a step-by-step conversation guide to help you secure a planned gift—or at least take the first step in doing so.

 Step 1: Affirm the Donor’s Generosity and Values